Chapter III · revised 28 April 2026

 Mediation

 A neutral third-party mediator facilitates discussion.
 Resolves 70% to 80% of disputes.
-Typical cost: $3,000 to $10,000 total, split equally between members.
-The mediation clause should name a mediation service (JAMS, AAA) or specify how the mediator is selected.
+Cost: $3,000 to $10,000 split equally.
+The mediation clause should name a service (JAMS, AAA) or specify how the mediator is selected.

 Binding Arbitration